gruppe-adler/grad-scoreboard/README.md

 * the first nested array is interpreted as the headline
 * all nested arrays have to be the same length
 * all elements of the same index have to be of the same type
+* the main and additional stats arrays can be completely different

 Example: